core-wg/senml-spec/draft-ietf-core-senml.md

 how this media type will be used to decide if the security is adequate.

-Interoperability considerations: Applications should ignore any tags or attributes that they do not understand.
+Interoperability considerations: Applications should ignore any XMLtags or attributes that they do not understand.
 This allows backwards compatibility extensions to this specification.
-The "bver" attribute in the senml tag can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the XML.
+The "bver" attribute in the senml XML tag can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the XML.

 Published specification: RFC-AAAA